 Plastic is a better option than wood.
 They are durable, water-resistant, and there is no issue of trapping smells.
 You do not have to worry about any discoloration or distortion.
 However, plastic is brittle and can crack very easily.

-In my opinion, the best option for the handle is the polymer.
+In my opinion, the best option for the handle is a polymer.
 They are strong from the molecular level and can withstand any impact and dent.
 Water and fade-resistant polymers are easy to wash and dry.

 Blade Making Process